 When faced with an infeasibly large sample space, a popular approach is to sample the model space using a posterior simulator designed to obtain draws from the multinomial probability distribution given by the posterior model probabilities.
 A commonly-used example of this approach is the Markov Chain Monte Carlo Model Composition (MC3) algorithm of Madigan and York (1995), which uses a posterior simulator based on the Metropolis-Hastings algorithm.
-MC3 was implemented by Raftery et al. (1997) for Bayesian Model Averaging in linear regression models, and has been used in a number of economic applications involving linear regression (e.g. Fernández et al. (2001b)).
+MC3 was implemented by Raftery, Madigan and Hoeting (1997) for Bayesian Model Averaging in linear regression models, and has been used in a number of economic applications involving linear regression (e.g. Fernández, Ley and Steel 2001b).
 One could apply an MC3 algorithm in the current context to sample directly from the N-element model space.
-However, in order to calculate the Metropolis-Hastings acceptance probability, this algorithm would require computation of the marginal likelihood in (5), which is very computationally expensive.5 draws from a joint posterior distribution that includes the model space and the timing of structural changes.
+However, in order to calculate the Metropolis-Hastings acceptance probability, this algorithm would require computation of the marginal likelihood in (5), which is very computationally expensive.6

+To sidestep this computational difficulty, we instead design a Metropolis-Hastings sampler to obtain draws from a joint posterior distribution that includes the model space and the timing of structural changes.
 In other words, we obtain samples from the distribution $\Pr(M, \tau | Y)$.
-By extending the target posterior distribution to include the timing of structural change, the relevant marginal likelihood is no longer (5), but instead is for an autoregression with structural breaks of known timing, which can be computed relatively quickly.
-To construct these posterior draws we design a two-block Metropolis-Hastings sampler, the details of which are presented in the Appendix.
+By extending the target posterior distribution to include the timing of structural change, the Metropolis-Hastings acceptance probability will no longer require calculation of the marginal likelihood given by (5), but instead will be based on the marginal likelihood for an autoregression with structural breaks of known timing, $f(Y|M, \tau)$, which is computed relatively quickly.
+Further details of the posterior sampler are presented in the Appendix.